kroxiksut/django-152fz-consent/docs/cookies/en/presentation.md

 - you can make the banner softer or more strict;
 - you can leave the reopen button after the decision or hide it;
-- You don’t have to close the banner automatically after certain actions;
+- you don’t have to close the banner automatically after certain actions;
-- you can control banner display for bot-like requests separately from global ones settings.
+- you can control banner display for bot-like requests separately from the global settings.

 ## What is configured via `settings.py`